s3ql/s3ql/rst/backends.rst

    If your provider did not give you a domain ID, then it is most likely :var:`default`.

-.. option:: domain-name
+.. option:: domain-is-name

-   If your provider only supplies you with the name of your domain and not the uuid, you need to use this :var:`domain-name` option.
-If :var:`domain-name` is provided, the :var:`domain` option will not be used.
+   If your provider only supplies you with the name of your domain and not the uuid, you need to use this :var:`domain-is-name` option as True, whereby the :var:`domain` is used as the name, not the id.

 .. option:: project-domain